dannybauman/30-day-map-challenge-2025/maps/01-points/base44/README.md

 ---

-**Verdict**: Base44 delivers **excellent visual design** that competes with the best (Bolt, ChatGPT).
+**Verdict**: Base44 delivers **solid visual design** that competes with the best (Bolt, ChatGPT).
 The comprehensive stats dashboard is unmatched, but tooltip quality lags behind the top performers.
 Despite the avg depth bug, this platform is production-ready and should be in your top choices when visual appeal and data overview matter.

 **The dark theme and stats dashboard are standouts!**